 On this page, you can find our most up to date rural advocacy agenda, our rural report, the latest AHA regulatory advisories, comment letters, fact sheets and more.

-2022 Rural Advocacy Agenda
+2024 AHA Rural Hospital Advocacy Agenda